inspec/inspec-aws/docs/resources/aws_lambda_versions.md

 # aws_lambda_versions

-Use the `aws_lambda_versions` InSpec audit resource to test properties of the plural resource of AWS Lambda Version.
+Use the `aws_lambda_versions` InSpec audit resource to test properties of multiple AWS Lambda function versions.

-The AWS::Lambda::Version resource creates a version from the current code and configuration of a function.
+The `AWS::Lambda::Version` resource creates a version from the current code and configuration of a function.
 Use versions to create a snapshot of your function code and configuration that doesn't change.

 ## Syntax

-Ensure that the lambda version exists.
+Ensure that a Lambda version exists.

     describe aws_lambda_versions(layer_name: 'LAYER_NAME') do
       it { should exist }